Learn More About Our Oral Surgery Procedures. Call Today!(204) 977-8515

 Feel Better With Oral Surgery in Winnipeg, MB

-Dr. Rose Dhillon, Dr. Doug McDermid, and Dr. Justin Diamond are general dentists in Winnipeg, MB who can also perform oral surgery.
+Dr. Rose Dhillon and Dr. Doug McDermid are general dentists in Winnipeg, MB who can also perform oral surgery.
 In fact, they’ve performed many oral surgery procedures during their decades in dentistry.

 While they do all they can to keep your teeth and gums healthy, sometimes an oral surgery procedure is the best way to preserve your dental health.
 The dental damage that makes surgery necessary may also cause you pain, so your oral surgery procedure will likely leave you feeling better too.

 Among the oral surgery procedures you can get in our office:

 Call Lakewood Dental Centre at (204) 977-8515 to discuss an oral surgery procedure.

 From Diagnosis to Aftercare, We Look After Your Dental Health